nansmile/Arduino-stepping-motor-/README.md

 # Arduino-stepping-motor-
-Made by Byoung joo KWak and Muntak Son from POSTECH_LABBI
+Made by Byoung joo Kwak and Muntak Son from POSTECH_LABBI